truenas/middleware/docs/userguide/freenas_intro.rst

 * FreeNAS® is now 64-bit only.

+* There is now only one type of installation file, :file:`.iso`.
+This file can be either burned to CD or written to a USB flash drive.
+This is an installer file as new versions of FreeNAS® must be installed using a menu-driven installer.

+* FreeNAS® now formats the installation media with ZFS and uses the GRUB boot loader.
+This provides support for multiple boot environments, allowing you to easily recover from a failed upgrade or configuration.

 * A configuration wizard has been added.
 On a fresh install, this wizard will run after the *root* password is set, making it easy to quickly create a volume and share(s).
 Users who prefer to manually create their volumes and shares can exit the wizard and create these as usual.
 The wizard can be re-run at a later time by selecting :ref:`Wizard` from the graphical tree menu.